Vince Gilligan: Television

-Unrealized projects
+Unreleased projects

-In 2007, Gilligan and fellow The X-Files producer Frank Spotnitz wrote a sci-fi pilot entitled A.M.P.E.D., which was not picked up for a full series.
+In 2007, Gilligan and fellow X-Files producer Frank Spotnitz wrote a sci-fi pilot entitled A.M.P.E.D., which was not picked up for a full series.

 In 2016, it was announced that Gilligan would develop an HBO limited miniseries about Jim Jones and the 1978 Jonestown tragedy.
-The series would be based on the 1982 non-fiction book Raven, and would be co-produced by Octavia Spencer and Gilligan's longtime collaborator Michelle MacLaren.
+The series would be based on the 1982 non-fiction book Raven: The Untold Story of the Rev. Jim Jones and His People, and would be co-produced by Octavia Spencer and Gilligan's longtime collaborator Michelle MacLaren.
 However, in 2018, Gilligan said that he had slowed down on developing the project.

 Personal life

-Gilligan has been in a relationship with Holly Rice since 1991, and in 2022 referred to her as his wife.
-They have no children.
+Gilligan has never been married.
+He has been in a relationship with Holly Rice since 1991.
+He referred to her as his longtime partner at the 2025 WGA West Awards.

-Raised Catholic, he identifies as an agnostic.
-Gilligan has proclaimed that he found both fundamental Christianity and atheism "hard to wrap my head around".
+Gilligan was raised Catholic but now identifies as agnostic, and has said that he finds it "hard to wrap [his] head around" both Christian fundamentalism and atheism.

-Gilligan is critical of AI in filmmaking, calling it "the world’s most expensive and energy-intensive plagiarism machine".
-In an interview with Polygon whilst promoting Pluribus, he stated "I have not used ChatGPT, because as of yet, no one has held a shotgun to my head and made me do it.
+Gilligan has denounced the use of AI in the arts, calling it "the world's most expensive and energy-intensive plagiarism machine".
+In a 2025 interview with Polygon, he said, "I have not used ChatGPT, because as of yet, no one has held a shotgun to my head and made me do it.
 I will never use it."